Danny0177/Aternos-AFK/README.md

 A lightweight Minecraft AFK bot designed to keep an Aternos Minecraft server online using Mineflayer and Render.

-The goal of this project is reliability and simplicity:
+I have aimed here for reliability and simplicity:
 - No heavy anti-AFK systems
 - No movement/pathfinding
 - Automatic reconnects